-program at Miami Children's Hospital is one of the most experienced such programs for pediatric epilepsy patients in the world.
+program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is one of the most experienced such programs for pediatric epilepsy patients in the world.
 For patients with medically resistant seizures, surgery offers hope for cessation of seizures, or a significant reduction in their severity and frequency.
 Pediatric brain surgery is an exceptionally delicate discipline that often requires precise brain mapping and a high degree of teamwork among the neurosurgeon, neurologist/epileptologist, EEG technologist and other members of the treatment team.
 Even this highly sophisticated team cannot eliminate all of the risks of surgery, but can minimize that risk as much as possible.

 Earlier surgical intervention improves outcomes compared to surgery performed later in life, because the developing brain can re-establish neural pathways which take over all or part of the functions of the excised abnormal brain.
 Surgery offers pediatric

 patients the greatest opportunity to improve quality of life, a benefit that must be weighted very carefully against the risks involved.

 Nicklaus Children's Hospital, formerly Miami Children's Hospital, has a spectrum of physicians, nurses, and support staff services that complement and enhance the neurosurgical care.
 Our neuro-radiological staff is second to none.
 There is a group of pediatric neurologists

 that support the neurosurgical program.
 A world-renowned neuropathologist is in house and there is neuro-oncology